TimeMachine1994/081925-SvelteTweb/archive/project-tracking/PHASE_1_COMPLETE.md

 ## 📋 Summary

 Phase 1 of the demo system implementation is complete!
-We've built a solid foundation for the TributeStream demo experience with full session management, role switching, and automatic cleanup.
+We've built a solid foundation for the Tributestream demo experience with full session management, role switching, and automatic cleanup.

 ---